Focus Area: Global Regulatory Engagement

 In 2013, Indian regulators moved towards implementing a series of clinical trial regulations that had significant impact on the Indian clinical research industry.
 The new regulations included a provision that required sponsors to provide compensation for any clinical trial participant who is injured or who dies while participating in a trial, regardless of whether participation in the trial directly caused the injury or death.
 In response to this increased liability, many global non-profit, academic, and industry sponsors placed ongoing clinical trials in India on hold.

 The MRCT Center has worked closely with government officials, industry stakeholders, investigators, and others to develop alternative reforms that would not only reinvigorate the industry but also ensure the welfare of trial participants.
 As part of these efforts in January 2014, the MRCT Center convened a two-day roundtable discussion in Delhi between leading academicians, investigators, industry representatives, and government officials.
 The roundtable culminated with the MRCT Center meeting privately with the Indian Secretary of Health and Family Welfare to detail consensus opinions reached by the roundtable.
 Since that time, the MRCT Center has visited India repeatedly to work with regulators and others to promote and sustain impactful change, and has submitted public comments on proposed updated draft rules in India.
 In March 2019, the MRCT Center co-hosted a special presentation and discussion with the Drugs Controller General of India to discuss the final New Drugs and Clinical Trials Rules, 2019, that were released by India’s Ministry of Health and Family Welfare.

 Current status: Dissemination

-Impact: Development of workable revisions to Indian clinical trial regulations that will enable the India clinical research ecosystem to flourish while maintaining the highest standards of protections for clinical trial participants.
+Impact: Reforms to Indian clinical trial regulations will enable the clinical research industry in India to expand while ensuring protections for trial participants.

 Work closely with Indian leaders to determine tractable solutions to regulatory reform issues including: